 - Are there requirements on the part of the person using the tool to maintain records of their use of tools or data sources? (as may be the case for a research project where keeping records of source material is part of ethical research practice).

 As is the practice of acknowledging other types of sources, it is suggested that where AI content is used without changes (this includes AI generated images and media) then direct quotes or ‘source’ attribution is used.
 Where ideas or concepts are adapted or remixed, with the author using their own words, then it is advisable to cite according to practices for ‘paraphrased’ of ‘adapted’ sources.
 This may also include adding an explanation into the methods section, the body of the text or in appendices as appropriate.

 Where generated content is retrievable, an option for the reference list entry is to treat the output as one would for information available on the web.
-Asking students to include live link (where possible) to each cited source in their reference list, such as to AI generated images will also help assessors check the source.
+Asking students to include a live link (where possible) to each cited source in their reference list, such as to AI generated images will also help assessors check the source.
 For example:

 Replicate (2023) Scribble Diffusion, “Tree house on top of a mountain…” Accessed 28 Feb.
 Generated output https://scribblediffusion.com/scribbles/txtcn3wtp5acdl6jzy5qus4a6y